Actifed Allergy Day/Night Side Effects

-Note: This page contains information about the side effects of diphenhydramine / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Actifed Allergy Day / Night.
+Note: This document contains side effect information about diphenhydramine / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Actifed Allergy Day/Night.

 The CNS depressant effect of diphenhydramine parallels its plasma concentrations.
 The plasma concentration threshold for sedation is 30 to 42 ng/mL, and to cause mental impairment is 58 to 74 ng/mL.
 Patients should be warned against driving while taking diphenhydramine, and should avoid concomitant ingestion of alcohol.